SemanticMediaWiki/SemanticMediaWiki/src/Elastic/docs/replication.md

 [Usage][section:usage] | [Settings][section:config] | [Technical notes][section:technical] | [FAQ][section:faq]

-Updates to an Elasticsearch index happens instantaneously after a new revision has been saved in MediaWiki and after the a storage layer receives an event that has been emitted by the MediaWiki hook to guarantee that queries can use the latest available data set as soon as possible.
+Updates to an Elasticsearch index happens instantaneously after a new revision has been saved in MediaWiki and after the storage layer receives an event that has been emitted by the Semantic MediaWiki/MediaWiki hook to guarantee that queries can use the latest available data set as soon as possible.

-The [index creation][es:create:index] documentation describes how the index process occurs in Elasticsearch where Semantic MediaWiki provides two separate indices:
+The [index creation][es:create:index] documentation describes how the index process occurs in Elasticsearch.
+Semantic MediaWiki provides two separate indices:

 - the `data` index hosts all user-facing queryable data (structured and unstructured content)
 - the `lookup` index stores term and lookup queries used for concept, property path, and inverse match computations

-Each MediaWiki instance (hereby Semantic MediaWiki) with its own `wikiID` (internal name of the database, wiki site identification) builds its own index name which is why different MediaWiki instance can be hosted on the same Elasticsearch cluster without interfering with each other or the query results.
+Each MediaWiki instance (hereby Semantic MediaWiki) with its own `wikiID` (internal name of the database, wiki site identification) replicates to a separate index which is why different MediaWiki installations (assuming the `wikiID` is different) can be hosted on the same Elasticsearch cluster without interfering with each other during the update or search.

 <pre>
 {
-	"_index": "smw-data-mw-foo-v1",
+	// `smw-data` is the fixed part, `mw-foo` describes the wikiID, and
+	// `v1` identifies the active version (required for the roll-over) "_index": "smw-data-mw-foo-v1",
 	"_type": "data"
 }